A5H73Y/Parkour/docs/tutorials/challenge-mode.md

 ### Command

-If a Player has permission to create a Challenge then they can specify a Course and the wager they are placing.
+If a Player has permission to create a Challenge then they can specify a Course, followed by an optional wager they are placing.

 _Command: /pa challenge create (course) \[wager]_